metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 To disable GPO firewall all you have to do is to set it to "Not Configured", which means only firewall in control panel will be active, and GPO firewall will have no effect.

-To do this follow below steps:
+To do this follow steps below:

 1. Press start button
 2. type: secpol.msc